chriszubiaga/blog-site/_posts/2024-02-18-Welcome-to-my-blog!.md

 Recently, I've been dabbling in web development, crafting a [simple website](https://github.com/toff333/blving-nextjs) for my family's lending business, featuring a simple dashboard for customer accounts and transactions.
 It is an application with frontend, backend, and database (MongoDB) which I find quite challenging and rewarding.
 Plus, it's bound to enhance my skills in web application pentesting – a win-win situation!
 It is still currently a work in progess.

-Additionally, I just created a personal library on cybersecurity which contains topics, how-tos and general information on multiple domains, including but not limited to dfir, pentesting.
+Additionally, I just created a personal library on cybersecurity which contains topics, how-tos and general information on multiple domains, including but not limited to dfir and pentesting.
 Its published here: [chriszbga - library](https://toff333.github.io/).

 Oh yeah, I am into prototyping and dabbling in Arduino projects also since I have a background on Electronics Engineering, like the [Hydroponics](https://github.com/toff333/Hydroponics) I developed for my family's lettuce 🥬 farm back in the Philippines.
 Along with my brother, we planned on the hardware prototype which fits the need - adding some sensors like pH, temperature, and a few motors for automation.